Jordi-iranzo-martinez/Jordi-iranzo-martinez/content/Ecosia - the search engine that helps plant trees!.md

-What if you could contribute to reforest the world easily while searching the Internet?
+What if you could contribute to reforest the world easily and free while searching the Internet?

 ---